Beliavsky/Fortran-code-on-GitHub/README.md

 [polyroots-fortran](https://github.com/jacobwilliams/polyroots-fortran): modern Fortran library for finding the roots of polynomials, by Jacob Williams

-[Precision, Compression, and Stochasticity (PCS)](https://github.com/MartinKarp/pcs): library aimed to enable experimentation with different floating point formats, compression, and introducing randomness/stochasticity in codes based on C++ and Fortran, by Martin Karp and Timofey Mukha.
+[Precision, Compression, and Stochasticity (PCS)](https://github.com/MartinKarp/pcs): library to enable experimentation with different floating point formats, compression, and introducing randomness/stochasticity in codes based on C++ and Fortran, by Martin Karp and Timofey Mukha.
 An associated paper is [CPFloat: A C Library for Simulating Low-precision Arithmetic](https://dl.acm.org/doi/10.1145/3585515), by Massimiliano Fasi and Mantas Mikaitis,
 ACM Trans.
 Math.
 Softw.
 (2023).

 [pypolsys](https://github.com/nennigb/pypolsys): Python wrapper to [POLSYS_PLP](https://dl.acm.org/doi/abs/10.1145/347837.347885) Fortran 90 package from Layne T. Watson, Steven M. Wise, Andrew J. Sommese, August, 1998.
 POLSYS_PLP is a solver for N complex coefficients polynomial systems of equations in N unknowns by a probability-one, globally convergent homotopy method.